Held in the Artist's Archive

 Part of the Chicken Stories Collection

-Thank you for feeling the weight with me – Amy
+Thank you for lifting this story with me – Amy

 Part of the Chicken Stories Collection